 - Be committed to an equitable distribution of finite resources.

-- Maintain trust by managing conflicts of interest.
+- Maintain trust by managing conflicts of interests.

 - Embrace professional responsibilities.